British electric multiple units

-An electric multiple unit (EMU) is an electric train capable of operating in multiple with other EMUs that does not have a separate locomotive, typically passenger trains with accommodation in every vehicle and a driving position at each end.
-The term can also be used to describe a train such as the Advanced Passenger Train that was a permanent formation with a non-driving power car. two-thirds of the passenger carriages in Britain are formed in EMUs.
+An electric multiple unit (EMU) is an electric self-powered train, capable of operating in multiple with other EMUs and without the need for a locomotive; these are typically passenger trains with accommodation in every vehicle and a driving position at each end.
+The term can also be used to describe a train that is a permanent formation with a non-driving power car, such as the Advanced Passenger Train.
+As of December 2010, two-thirds of the passenger carriages in Great Britain are formed in EMUs.